tfeb/tfeb-lisp-toys/README.md

 [^1]:	Not quite, because it only really knows how to modify a (copy of) a readtable.

-[^2]:	This link is to my own copy.

-[^3]:	I once had a much more elaborate system along these lines based around having looked at, I think, C++'s version of this sort of idea (or was it Java's?
+[^2]:	I once had a much more elaborate system along these lines based around having looked at, I think, C++'s version of this sort of idea (or was it Java's?
 I forget), and this system did force friendship relations to be bidirectional.
 I probably still have that code somewhere, and I might one day revive it.

-[^4]:	There was a previous `fluids` module.
+[^3]:	There was a previous `fluids` module.
 The name 'fluid' comes from Cambridge Lisp / Standard Lisp, although it might go back further than that.
 In those languages you would declare a variable 'fluid' which told the compiler that the full dynamic-binding semantics for it should be kept, even in compiled code.
 Of course for both those languages compiled code and interpreted code often had different semantics: I am pretty sure that *all* variables in interpreted code were implicitly fluid.

-[^5]:	Well: you could write your own `handler-bind` / `handler-case` forms, but don't do that.
+[^4]:	Well: you could write your own `handler-bind` / `handler-case` forms, but don't do that.